cossacklabs/product-docs/acra/guides/advanced-integrations/client-side-integration-with-acra-connector.md

 You can encrypt the sensitive data by generating AcraStructs with AcraWriter anywhere across your app.
 Send INSERT / UPDATE queries to the database either through AcraConnector or directly via a separate connection.

-You can decrypt AcraStructs by sending database requests to AcraConnector and receive responses that went through AcraServer.
+You can decrypt AcraStructs by sending database requests to AcraConnector and receive responses passed through AcraServer.

 Acra does not dictate a way of storing database requests in the database.
 If your application is a monolith running on one server as one service, it might make sense to point the writes into the same connections as reads, i.e. AcraConnector.